 London's not short of kombucha breweries doing variations on the fermented, tangy tea — but for something that feels fierce enough to make it a good substitute for the kick and heat of alcohol, Kompassion's Scotch bonnet is the one.
 Looks good in a champagne coupe, fizzes lightly like a celebration, and mixes well with non-alcoholic bitters if you want to get showy with it.

-The brewery runs on green energy, with deliveries by cargo bike, and there's a subscription option with your kombucha delivered in refillable bottles.
+The Hackney Wick brewery offers deliveries by cargo bike, and there's a subscription option with your kombucha delivered in refillable bottles.
 The empty bottles are collected, sterilised and reused weekly, like a milk round.

-Details: £16 for six bottles or £6.50 for a large bottle through the subscription service, delivery across a lot of London — check the website for postcodes.
+Details: £20 for six x 330ml bottles or £6.50 for a large bottle through the subscription service, delivery across a lot of London (Tuesday for north of the river, Friday for south) — check the website for postcodes.

 Beavertown Brewery — Lazer Crush 0.3% IPA